Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Introduction

-To address this issue, recent research has introduced an efficient active learning framework known as Selection via Proxy based on pre-trained features \textbf{(SVPp)}~\cite{zhang2023labelbench}.
+To address this issue, recent research has introduced an efficient active learning framework known as Selection via Proxy based on pre-trained features \textbf{(SVPp)}~\citep{zhang2024labelbench}.
 SVPp begins by forwarding the entire dataset through a pre-trained model once, recording pre-trained features for all samples.
 Subsequently, in multiple iterations of active learning, a simple MLP classifier is trained using the pre-computed features for sample selection.
 After the sample selection, the entire model is fine-tuned once.
 However, we observe that, in comparison to the \textbf{standard active learning} method (fine-tuning the whole pre-trained model in each active learning iteration), SVPp may compromise the effectiveness of active learning, resulting in additional annotation costs.
 As depicted in fig.~\ref{fig:save}, we noticed that while SVPp significantly reduces active learning time (training costs), its decline in active learning performance leads to a notable increase in annotation costs.
-Practitioners therefore have to face the hassle of weighing computational efficiency against overall cost.
+Practitioners therefore have to face the dilemma of weighing computational efficiency against overall cost (the sum of labeling cost and the training cost).

 In light of this challenge, in this paper, we analyze the factors contributing to the decline in active learning performance when using SVPp in sec.~\ref{sec:obser}.
-We initially observe an intuition-aligned phenomenon: with an increase in the number of labels, fine-tuned features become more capable of distinguishing sample categories than pre-trained features.
-Consequently, this leads to SVPp selecting redundant samples, where redundancy refers to SVPp selecting the samples that the fine-tuned model can already predict correctly.
-In addition, we make an intriguing discovery: during the fine-tuning, samples selected by SVPp tend to induce more significant modifications to the pre-trained model, resulting in a decreased performance of the fine-tuned model.
+Beyond the intuition-aligned reason for SVPp active learning performance decline: fine-tuned features being more capable of distinguishing sample categories than pre-trained features, leading to the selection of redundant samples (i.e., samples the fine-tuned model can already predict correctly), our analysis reveals an intriguing discovery: when pre-trained features are of comparable quality to fine-tuned features, not all sample selection differences result in a decline in SVPp performance.
+Moreover, some performance drops are due to samples selected by SVPp causing substantial modifications to the pre-trained model during fine-tuning.